 During this stage, you can expect irregularities and fluctuations in your menstrual phase.
 While these symptoms are common these days, that does not mean they are normal.

 Luckily, most of the factors that affect our cycle are within our hands – exercise, nutrition, stress management, among others.
-These symptoms impact our body’s hormone balance.
 In turn, hormonal balance (or imbalance) then impacts our monthly periods.

 - Excessive weight gain/weight loss